 A few weeks before his death, dad asked me a rather straightforward question.
 “Are you happy?” he questioned, referring to my obvious struggles of balancing family needs and professional desires.
 Even though I was receiving great accolades in the professional world and earning a cushy salary, I wasn’t happy.
 My professional commitments left me exhausted with little left in the tank to give to my family.
 I denied my husband his wife, my child her mother, and myself an opportunity to fulfill my vocational call.

-A few months after dad died, I found two acorn squash sitting in my pantry, still in remarkably good condition.
+A few months after dad died, I found two butternut squash sitting in my pantry, still in remarkably good condition.
 They were grown in my parents’ garden, and dad had given them to me shortly before he died.
 He was so proud of them, and rightfully so.
 They were perfectly shaped and colored — Iowa State Fair blue ribbon quality, I reckon.
 I couldn’t bring myself to do anything with them.
 I didn’t want to cook them.
 I didn’t want to throw them out.
 The squash served as a physical reminder of my dad, and I obviously wasn’t yet ready to let go of the tangible.